brokoli777/RefactorCode/README.md

 ## Features
 - Checks for any bugs and corrects them (out of bounds, performance issues, logical bugs).
-- Removes commented out and unreachable code
+- Removes commented out and unreachable code.
-- Adds comments to explain existing code
+- Adds comments to explain existing code.
-- Splits very large functions into smaller functions for better modularity
+- Splits very large functions into smaller functions for better modularity.

 ## Usage